tabaddor/av-swe-guide/README.md

 # Why Autonomous Vehicles?
 Regardless of your reason for using this guide, here's some motivation and concepts I hope will inspire you.

-## Motivation :muscle: ##
-> "*Whether you think you can, or think you can't, you're right*." - Henry Ford

-> "*Self-driving cars are the natural extension of active safety and obviously something we should do*." - Elon Musk

 ## Safety is Critical :vertical_traffic_light: ##
 Self-driving cars are safety critical. **_A safety critical system_** can be defined as something that:
 >  comprises everything (hardware, software, and human aspects) needed to perform one or more safety functions, in which failure would cause a significant increase in the safety risk for the people or environment involved.